 Since the projected market return minus the yield on risk-free assets results in the equity risk premium, we can complete a quick calculation example.

 Let’s suppose the estimated market return is 8% while the risk-free rate is 2%.
-The risk premium is 6% (i.e. 8% – 2%), representing the investor’s expected earnings from the investment that are in excess of the risk-free rate.
+The risk premium is 6% (i.e. 8% – 2%), representing the investor’s expected earnings from the investment in excess of the risk-free rate (rf).